lowleveldesign/debug-recipes/exceptions/collecting-exceptions-info.md

     [09:03:27] Exception: E0434F4D.System.NullReferenceException ("Object reference not set to an instance of an object.")
     [09:03:28] Exception: E0434F4D.System.NullReferenceException ("Object reference not set to an instance of an object.")

+We may also observe the logs in procmon.
+In order to see the procdump log events in **procmon** remember to add procdump.exe and procdump64.exe to the accepted process names in procmon filters.

 To create a full memory dump when `NullReferenceException` occurs use the following command:

 ```